dqx-translation-project/dqx-translation-project.github.io/docs/troubleshooting/dqx_troubleshooting.md

 ### Why is the DQX download so slow?

 DQX's servers are hosted in Tokyo, Japan, so you will experience some slowness.
-The better answer is that the launcher severely throttles your connection during patching.
-It's normal for patching to take 4-5 hours even if you're on a 1gbps connection.
+As of recently, the launcher no longer throttles download speeds, but you may still experience some slowness due to the physical distance from the download server.

 ### How do I install the rest of the versions?